piastry/cifs-utils/mount.cifs.rst

   The default in kernels prior to 3.7 was ``loose``.
 As of kernel 3.7 the default is ``strict``.

+nostrictsync
+  Do not flush to the server on fsync().

 handlecache
   (default) In SMB2 and above, the client often has to open the root of the share (empty path) in various places during mount, path